syncfusion-content/fileformat-docs/File-Formats/Presentation/Assemblies-Required.md

 Syncfusion.Presentation.UWP<br/>Syncfusion.OfficeChart.UWP<br/></td></tr>
 </table>

-## Converting PowerPoint presentation to PDF
+## Converting PowerPoint Presentation to PDF

-For converting a PowerPoint presentation to PDF, the following assemblies need to be referenced in your application
+For converting a PowerPoint Presentation to PDF, the following assemblies needed to be referenced in your application
 <table>
 <tr>
 <td>